 - Immediately transfer to the plate with the cinnamon sugar and roll to coat.
 It's important to do this quickly while they are hot straight out of the pan so it sticks.

-- Melt remaining batter and cook the remaining french toast sticks.
+- Melt remaining butter and cook the remaining french toast sticks.

 - Serve immediately with maple syrup to dunk the sticks in.